Optical transfer function: Trend to large-format DSLRs and improved MTF potential

-Digital inversion of the optical transfer function
+Digital inversion of the OTF

 Due to optical effects the contrast may be sub-optimal and approaches zero before the Nyquist frequency of the display is reached.
 The optical contrast reduction can be partially reversed by digitally amplifying spatial frequencies selectively before display or further processing.
 Although more advanced digital image restoration procedures exist, the Wiener deconvolution algorithm is often used for its simplicity and efficiency.
 Since this technique multiplies the spatial spectral components of the image, it also amplifies noise and errors due to e.g. aliasing.
 It is therefore only effective on good quality recordings with a sufficiently high signal-to-noise ratio.

 Limitations

 In general, the point spread function, the image of a point source also depends on factors such as the wavelength (color), and field angle (lateral point source position).
 When such variation is sufficiently gradual, the optical system could be characterized by a set of optical transfer functions.
-However, when the image of the point source changes abruptly upon lateral translation, the optical transfer function does not describe the optical system accurately.
+However, when the image of the point source changes abruptly, the optical transfer function does not describe the optical system accurately.
+Inaccuracies can often be mitigated by a collection of optical transfer functions at well-chosen wavelengths or field-positions.
+However, a more complex characterization may be necessary for some imaging systems such as the Light field camera.